Aermoss/VEGA/README.md

-# VEGAEngine
+# VEGA Engine
-A game engine made in C++ using OpenGL
+A simple 3D game engine written in C++ using OpenGL.

 # Examples
 ## Creating a window